 Address: Getreidegasse 9, 5020 Salzburg, Austria

-Wolfgang Amadeus Mozart is easily the most famous historic figure from Salzburg and one of music’s most celebrated names.
-You simply cannot visit this city without paying homage to one of the world’s greatest composers.
+Wolfgang Amadeus Mozart is Salzburg’s most famous historic figure and one of music’s most celebrated names.
+You cannot visit this city without paying homage to one of the world’s greatest composers.

-In the third-floor exhibit, you can see the actual room where Mozart was born.
+In the third-floor exhibit, you can see the room where Mozart was born.
 Other artifacts for viewing include Mozart’s childhood violin, portraits of his family, and some of his early musical scores.
-There are also items from Mozart’s time in Vienna as well as his harpsichord.
+There are also items from Mozart’s time in Vienna, as well as his harpsichord.

 You can experience Mozart’s birthplace museum within thirty minutes, so it’s a quick, easy, and worthwhile activity to fit into your Salzburg itinerary.
 It’s also nearby other popular Salzburg attractions and top hotels such as Cocoon Salzburg.